salesforce/AptSpring/README.md

 #### Duplicate bean name and cycle free ####

-Some of those properties include all beans being explicitly named, all names are unique, and all autowiring includes names via ```@Qualified``` annotations.
+Some of those properties include all beans being explicitly named, all names are unique, and all autowiring includes names via ```@Qualifier``` annotations.
 Cycles are prevented as well as duplicate bean names.

 #### Type Safety ####